Preschool near me | 9 things you should be asking!

-Ask the preschools nearby what their procedure for dealing with a specific situation was e.g. my child refusing to share a toy.
+Ask the preschools nearby how they would handle a specific situation e.g. my child refusing to share a toy or hit another child.

 Choose a preschool that aligns with your parenting style.

-“Yes” environments are places where parents don’t feel the need to say “no” unless it’s entirely necessary.
+“Yes” environments are places where adults don’t have to say “no” constantly.